LadissonLai/SUSTech_VREngine/README.md

 ## Getting Started
 * Install [SteamVR](https://store.steampowered.com/app/250820/SteamVR/).
+* Connect the HTC VIVE device and launch it.
 * Install the realeased package.
-The package is a compressed file named SUSTech_VREngine.
-Download and extract the release file.
+The package is a compressed file named SUSTech_VREngine.zip on the github released page.
+Download and extract the released file.
-* Start HTC VIVE device.
 * Launch the SUSTech_VREngine.exe file, and it will automatically start SteamVR software and connect the HTC VIVE device.
 * Enjoy!!

 ## Teaching Contents
-* Training and Examing of the disassembly and assembly of car engines
+* Training and Examing of the disassembly and assembly of automotive engines.
-* Exploded view of engine
+* Exploded view of automotive engine.
-* Training of the use of the toolbox.
+* Training of the use of toolbox.